navi-language/website/learn.md

 ### Doctest

-You can write Markdown Code Block in your doc comment, use `navi test --doc` to run the doc tests.
+You can write Markdown Code Block in your doc comment, and use `navi test --doc` to run the doc tests.

 Like regular tests, doc tests use the `assert`, `assert_eq`, and `assert_ne` keywords for assertion.